finnlueth/ProtProfileMD/README.md

 ## Setup and Use

 Initialize the virtual environment with all dependencies.
-UV is required for installatio.
+UV is required for installation.

 ```sh
 uv sync